 They sat and talked for a while about school and what to expect.
 Daphne was shocked that he knew nothing about Hogwarts other than it was a school for witchcraft and wizardry.
-Sometimes they would sit in silence and just watch the country side slip past them and other times he would ask her about some aspect of the Wizarding world.
+Sometimes they would sit in silence and just watch the countryside slip past them, and other times he would ask her about some aspect of the Wizarding world.
 He didn't ask questions about her and yet he didn't go on about himself either.

 Perhaps he's just the shy quiet type, she reasoned.
 The few times she had asked something about him Harry had deflected the question onto some other topic without actually answering her.
-More than an hour had passed when her bottom started to hurt from sitting upon the hard surface of the roof.
+More than an hour had passed when her bottom started to hurt from sitting on the hard surface of the roof.

 "I think I should be heading back now," she finally informed him.
-Harry simply nodded and assisted her down the ladder, going before her so she wouldn't be as scared.
+Harry only nodded and assisted her down the ladder, going before her so she wouldn't be as scared.
 That's terribly sweet of him, she thought to herself as she eased herself down the ladder his arms on either side of her.
 "Right then," she said once they were safely on the platform again and she had removed his robes and handed them to him.
 "Thank you for the company as well as the view."

 "Likewise," Harry replied as he slipped his robes back on.
 "That's the first time I've had someone to sit and talk with."